What Is Retention Rate?

 When Should I Check My App Retention Rate?

-Look at users dropping off this early in the game to see what you could improve your app and your user’s experience in it.
-Making improvements here will influence how long users will see the value in your app.
+Look at users dropping off to see what you could improve your app and your user’s experience in it.
+Making improvements here, if needed, will influence how long users will see the value in your app.
+You should also start making your first UA optimizations at this stage.

 Expect your user base to have decreased considerably by Day 30.
-You’ve now identified your valuable and most engaged users.
+You’ve now identified your valuable and most engaged users – your key audience.
 These users will play a key role in boosting your revenue and app monetization strategy.
+If your app is a mobile game, you’ll want to make sure you pull out all the stops to keep these users in the game and progressing further and further.

 What Is an Ideal Retention Rate?

 There is no prescribed retention rate to aim for out there.
-Ideal or target app retention rates generally depend on the app vertical.
+Ideal or target app retention rates generally depend on the app vertical and an app’s target lifetime value (LTV).
 News app publishers, for example, reckon with a higher longer-term retention rate.
 This is perfectly logical, as their users are expected to use the app most days, if not every day.

 Take a look at the average retention rates for your app vertical – both short-term and long-term – and use them as the figures you’d like to exceed with your app.